ranhalprin/node-google-spreadsheet-as-promised/README.md

 ## Usage

-The following usage example is complete, meaning it covers all provided functionality.
+The following usage example covers most provided functionality.
 It shows how to change some parameter cells in the spreadsheet and then read values from other cells.

 ```javascript
 var Promise = require('bluebird');